Hatsune Matsushima: Career and life

 Matsushima participated in the Nico Nico Douga's International Smiling Film Festival (国際ニコニコ映画祭) as a judge.

 At one point Matsushima was examined for Moyamoya disease like symptoms, including disturbance of blood flow to the brain, headaches and fainting.
 No signs of Moyamoya disease was discovered, however she regularly sees a doctor to monitor her condition.

-She likes popular, well-made video games and has been featured in video game magazines like Famitsu.
-She has even used her blog to recruit Xbox friends to play online with.
+She likes video games and has been featured in video game magazines like Famitsu.
+She has used her blog to recruit Xbox friends to play online with.

-On February 3, 2010, Matushima appeared in the television show "Toreazu Namanaka" where she received an e-mail from the music day guest named "alan."
+On February 3, 2010, Matushima appeared in the television show "Toreazu Namanaka" where she received an e-mail from the musical day guest named "alan."
 Alan asked her to make a funny face.
 She made a face mimicking Anpanman.

 In the song "Dance Sanma Court" (踊るさんま御殿), Matsushima admitted to hitting a woman with an object in the head, making her bleed, after being in a childish argument with her.